thoughtsinbuttermilk/01-ModuleChallenge-AccessibilityRefactor/README.md

 ![Screenshot of original site.](./assets/01-html-css-git-homework-demo.png)

+**Notes for Instructor, Teaching Assistants

+The source code for this project is in the `main` branch.
+I have not deleted the working branches I used to iterate over the changes, organize the project etc., in case those are of interest to you.

 # Deployment, usage

 The html site has been deployed using [Github Pages](https://pages.github.com/) and can be viewed in a web browser or screen reader.